How To Sell A Car Online – The Definitive Guide

 Why?
 Because they want to make a sale, and they don’t want to risk you going elsewhere.

 The reality?
-They are going to sell your car the very next day to another dealer.
+They are going to sell the car the very next day to another dealer.
 They don’t want a Ford Focus sitting on their Land Rover forecourt.

 Guess what that means?
 You’re going to get bottom dollar for your car.
 As much as 30% less than you’d get privately, and frequently less than car buying services offer for an even faster process.